Addressing Risk in the Growing Sharing EconomyPosted on 08/15/17 by Scott Krisvoy, Vice President, Account Executive

 Additional Articles and Resources

-Scott Krisvoy is an Assistant Vice President, Account Executive with Old Republic Risk Management.
+Scott Krisvoy is a Vice President, Account Executive with Old Republic Risk Management.
 He is responsible for leading the relationship with clients and brokers by marketing and underwriting casualty insurance programs for large corporations and group captives in the risk management marketplace.
-Scott assists ORRM's efforts on the West Coast.
+Scott assists Old Republic's efforts in the Pacific West region.